 “We of the Evangelical Lutheran Church in America have an enduring commitment to work for and support health care for all people as a shared endeavor.
 Our commitment comes in grateful response to God’s saving love in Jesus Christ that frees us to love and seek the well-being of our neighbor.”
-ELCA Social Statement, Sharing for Health: Our Shared Endeavor, 2003
+ELCA Social Statement, Caring for Health: Our Shared Endeavor, 2003

 LAMPa’s health care advocacy focuses on access to high-quality, affordable health care for people with low or moderate income.
 In concert with partners in Pennsylvania and in our D.C.
 Advocacy Office, LAMPa will continue to: press for more transparent affordable coverage (advocating for limiting short-term limited duration healthcare plans); continue to advocate for legislation eliminating “surprise” medical bills; advocate for affordable prescription drugs; and seek public funding to assist with the 2020 Census ensuring all will be counted, thus affecting federal and state assistance funds related to health care.